Don't you know which beach to visit in Salvador, Brazil? Here is a complete guide with the best beaches in Salvador and the region. Check it out!

 That is a little-known small beach next to Rio Vermelho.
 Going down the stairs, you will find a small strip of sand with a few huts that offer an umbrella, table, and chair (ask for a price).

-Pituba Beach is not suitable for swimming.
+Pituba Beach (Praia da Pituba) is not suitable for swimming.
 I recommend it only for walking on the vast strip of sand and strolling along the shore with a bike path, jogging track, and weight-training machines.

-Known to be frequented by Bahia’s famous artists, such as Caetano Veloso, Gal Costa, Gilberto Gil, and the band Novos Baianos, the Artistas Beach (Praia dos Artistas) offers a nostalgic feeling.
+Known to be frequented by Bahia’s famous artists, such as Caetano Veloso, Gal Costa, Gilberto Gil, and the band Novos Baianos, the Artists Beach (Praia dos Artistas) offers a nostalgic feeling.

 Although it is another beach that is not suitable for swimming, it has sports courts on the shore and a large bike path.